-The development does not trigger Section 38 of the NHRA and no further heritage studies are necessary.
+The Basic Assessment process that was undertaken in 2014 included the submission of a Notice of Intent to Develop (NID) to Heritage Western Cape (HWC).
+The HWC decision dated 21 May 2014 confirmed that no heritage resources would be affected and no further heritage studies were necessary.
+This decision is still binding.
 If any evidence of archaeological remains are unearthed, this must be communicated to the Heritage Western Cape immediately.
 See the Heritage Requirements below for detailed instructions as to communicating any finds.

-3.11 OCCUPATIONAL HEALTH AND SAFETY ACT (ACT 85 OF 1993)
+3.9 OCCUPATIONAL HEALTH AND SAFETY ACT (ACT 85 OF 1993)